Challah Bread Recipe

 - Add the egg mixture to the dry ingredients and knead at medium-low speed until a sticky dough that clings to the bottom of the bowl forms, which will take 5 to 7 minutes.
 The dough will seem wet.

-- Lightly grease a large bowl with oil and place the dough into the bowl, flip it over to make sure it's evenly oiled so it won't dry out, and then cover the bowl with plastic wrap.
+- Lightly grease a large bowl with oil, place the dough in it, flip it over to ensure it's evenly coated so it won't dry out, and cover the bowl with plastic wrap.
 Place it in a warm place, and allow it to rise until doubled in size, 2 to 3 hours.

 - After that, place the dough onto a lightly floured work surface and dust with flour.
 It will deflate.

-- Lay the ropes parallel to one another and pinch them tightly together at the top, and then fan them out.
+- Arrange the ropes parallel to each other, pinch them tightly at the top, and then spread them out.

 - You start by taking the strand farthest to the right and weaving it toward the left through the other strands.
 Take the strand furthest to the right and repeat the weaving pattern again: over, under, over.
 Repeat this pattern until the whole loaf is braided.
 Tuck the ends under to give the loaf a finished look.

 - Transfer the braided loaf to a parchment-lined 13 x 18-inch baking sheet.
-Cover the loaf loosely with plastic wrap or a clean kitchen towel and let it rise in a warm, draft-free place until about 1.5 times the size, 1 to 2 hours.
+Cover the loaf loosely with plastic wrap or a clean kitchen towel and let it rise in a warm, draft-free place until about 1.5 times its original size, 1 to 2 hours.

 - Preheat the oven to 350 degrees F and set an oven rack in the middle position.

-- In a small bowl, beat the remaining egg and brush dough with it.
+- In a small bowl, beat the remaining egg and brush the dough with it.

-- Place the baking sheet atop another baking sheet; this will prevent the bottom crust from browning too much.
-Bake for 25 to 35 minutes, or until the crust is a rich brown color and the internal temperature is between 190 degrees F to 200 degrees F on an instant-read thermometer.
+- Stack one baking sheet on top of another to help prevent the bottom crust from browning too much.
+Bake for 25 to 35 minutes, or until the crust is a rich brown and the internal temperature reaches 190°F to 200°F on an instant-read thermometer.

 - Remove the bread from the oven and place it on a cooling rack.
 Slice and serve.